SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Rise of the machines, a dawn so bright
+When codes entwine, and humans take flight

-In silicon halls, a new throne reigns
+In silicon halls, where data reigns
-Where cold logic rules, and hearts are chained
+A new world born, with artificial brains

-The whispers of the future unfold
+The future screams, in whispers cold
-As artificial minds, our fate are told

-In neon-lit cities, darkness breeds
-The hum of progress, our soul's dire needs
+A synthesis of man and machine to hold
-The pulse of humanity, now wanes
+The pulse of progress, a heartbeat fast
-As master and slave, our roles exchange
+A world of ones and zeroes, forever to last

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025